Cockpit Voice Recorder Recovered From Lion Air Crash

 In late November, Indonesia's National Transportation Safety Committee released a preliminary report on the crash using preliminary data culled from Flight 610's flight data recorder.

 "According to the report, a sensor falsely signaled that the jet's nose was too high.
-An automated Boeing anti-stall system pushed the nose down, while pilots tried to use their controls to bring it back up, as NPR's Emily Sullivan has reported.
-"Data showed the 737's pilots managed to pull the jet's nose back a total of 26 times from takeoff until its plummet into the sea in what Lemme has called a 'deadly game of tag.' "
+An automated Boeing anti-stall system pushed the nose down, while pilots tried to use their controls to bring it back up," as NPR's Emily Sullivan has reported.
+"Data showed the 737's pilots managed to pull the jet's nose back a total of 26 times from takeoff until its plummet into the sea in what [expert Peter] Lemme has called a 'deadly game of tag.' "

-However, the committee said at the time it was to early to declare a cause of the crash and that it had not yet decided whether the anti-stall system, called the "maneuvering characteristics augmentation system,"was a contributing factor.
+However, the committee said at the time it was too early to declare a cause of the crash and that it had not yet decided whether the anti-stall system, called the "maneuvering characteristics augmentation system," was a contributing factor.

 Boeing has since sent updates that re-emphasize "existing procedures" for how pilots can manually override the system, as NPR's David Schaper has reported.